-The generalized estimating equations (GEE) approach provides a general approach for analyzing correlated outcomes that: i) is more robust to variance structure misspecification, ii) relies less on parametric assumptions than the standard likelihood methods, and iii) provides population level conclusions on the effect of an exposure on an outcome.
-This section reviews a modified version of the doubly-robust augmented GEE described in \cite{prague2016accounting} and describes incorporation of contact network structure in the estimation process.
+Generalized estimating equations (GEE) provide a general approach for analyzing correlated outcomes that: i) is more robust to variance structure misspecification and relies less on parametric assumptions than the standard likelihood methods, and ii) provides population level conclusions on the effect of an exposure on an outcome.
+This section reviews the augmented GEE described in \citep{prague2016accounting} and describes incorporation of contact network structure in the estimation process.